ljjTYJR/PapersReading/Point_Set_Registration.md

   - This paper view the problem in a different view.
 The CPD or GMM view the point set registration as a *point fitting probaility model* problem, to estimate the parameter.
 But in this paper, the author view the problem as a *cluster* problem.
 Many point sets together find the cluster model.

-  - The convariance is a by-product which can be used to smooth the result( Rejecting the outliers. )
+  - The covariance is a by-product which can be used to smooth the result( Rejecting the outliers. )

   - cons: